Kris Valderrama

-Kriselda Valderrama-Lobo is an American politician who represents District 26 in the Maryland House of Delegates.
+Kriselda Valderrama-Lobo (born November 17, 1970) is an American politician who represents District 26 in the Maryland House of Delegates.

 Early life and career

 Kriselda Valderrama was born in Washington, D.C. to David Mercado Valderrama, a judge in Prince George's County, Maryland and Maryland State Delegate representing District 26.
 She is of Filipino ancestry.
 She graduated from Oxon Hill Senior High School, and earned a Bachelor of Science degree in respiratory therapy from Salisbury University.

 In the legislature

 Valderrama was sworn into the Maryland House of Delegates on January 10, 2007.
 Since 2022, she has served as the Deputy Majority Leader of the Maryland House of Delegates.